-The Cañon City Film Committee of the Chamber of Commerce worked to attract filming activity to the area.
+The Cañon City Film Committee of the Royal Gorge Chamber Alliance worked to attract filming activity to the area.
 Established in 1950 at the suggestion of Cañon City resident Karol Smith, a photographer who had worked as a production coordinator on the 1948 film Cañon City, the organization’s effort resulted in at least 14 films being shot in the area over the next three decades.

 In 1969, Smith successfully sought the creation of the Colorado Film Commission.
 This was the first state film commission in the U.S., and Smith served as the State Film Commissioner until his retirement in 1989.
 He passed away in 1992.

 Buckskin Joe was the location for many films made in the area, while the movie sets and tourist attractions near the entrance to the Royal Gorge Bridge & Park were created by Karol Smith and others in 1957 from buildings moved from area farms, ranches, and old Colorado mining towns.
 The original town of Buckskin Joe near Alma, Colorado, 80 miles northwest of Cañon City, provided one of these key buildings.
 The building was eventually purchased by billionaire Bill Koch in 2010 and moved again, reportedly to his private ranch near Gunnison.